Sounds from the Thievery Hi-Fi

 Sounds from the Thievery Hi-Fi is the debut studio album by American electronic music duo Thievery Corporation.
-It was first released in 1996 in Germany and on June 7, 1997 by ESL Music in the United States.
-Guest vocals include Pam Bricker and Bebel Gilberto.
+It was first released in 1996 in Germany and on June 7, 1997, by ESL Music in the United States.
+The guest vocalists include Pam Bricker and Bebel Gilberto.
 As of 2002, the album has sold over 33,000 copies in US according to Nielsen SoundScan.

+Critical reception

+The Pittsburgh Post-Gazette noted that "the Corporation raids our cultural memory for beats and wafts of melody that emerge as new, seamless commentaries on modern life."
+Music Week concluded that, "despite lapses into easy listening territory, it should appeal broadly to beatheads, post-clubbers and esoteric indie fans alike."
+The Guardian said that "Thievery Corporation are a couple of sonic pickpockets whose insatiable thirst for sampling encompasses genres as disparate as hip-hop, dub, easy listening and all manner of samba beats currently nestling on their hi-fi."

 Track listing

 Original release

 This version was released in 1996 by ESL Music in Germany.
 It was later released by 4AD in the United Kingdom and by Rough Trade Germany in Germany and in 2002 by Labels in France.